rzzzwilson/Random-Stuff/python_speed_tests/string_concat/README.rst

 The general method used in each test executable is a tight loop over a large range appending a numeric string.
-This was tried with both python2 and python3 as well as with the garbage collector enabled and disabled.
+This was tried with both python2 and python3 as well as with the garbage collector enabled and disabled, just to see if that made a difference.

 Each test of various concatenation method is done in a standalone executable.
 The executable is run by *memprof.py* with the memory results saved in a single